tmendonca28/anthonymendonca/index.md

 <p class="hero-subtitle">Cybersecurity Professional</p>

 <div class="cv-prose">
-<p>I'm a cybersecurity professional specialising in detection engineering, adversary emulation, and application security &mdash; currently an Associate at <a href="https://www.boozallen.com/">Booz Allen Hamilton</a>, previously at <a href="https://www2.deloitte.com/uk">Deloitte UK</a>.
+<p>I'm a cybersecurity professional specialising in detection engineering, adversary emulation, and application security - currently an Associate at <a href="https://www.boozallen.com/">Booz Allen Hamilton</a>, previously at <a href="https://www2.deloitte.com/uk">Deloitte UK</a>.
 Full detail on my <a href="/about-me/">About Me</a> page.</p>
 </div>

 <div class="pills-container" style="margin: 1em 0 1.8em;">